pmq20/ruby-packer/README.md

 [![Linux](https://github.com/pmq20/ruby-packer/workflows/Linux/badge.svg)](https://github.com/pmq20/ruby-packer/actions?query=workflow%3A"Linux")

 ## Features

+It takes less than 5 minutes to compile any project with Ruby Packer.

+You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain Ruby!

 - Works on ![win](resource/win_sm.png) Windows, ![macOS](resource/apple_sm.png) macOS and ![linux](resource/linux_sm.png) Linux
 - Windows is supported via the native Windows API; there are no MSYS2/MinGW/Cygwin dependencies